ponnar-aws/aws-developercertificate-udemy/README.md

 Note: this auto script is not woring for me.
 And php is also couldnt complete.
 I needed to restart the instance to see php installed.
 #### connectin rds from ec2
-modify the security group of RDS. add inbound and modify to add security group of ec2.
+1 modify the security group of RDS. add inbound and modify to add security group of ec2.
 Connection to establish bw one security group to other security group doubt::: in ec2 we add iam role(s3fullaccess) so that we connected to s3.
 In S3 also we can restrict who can access. how rds didnt follow such step.
+2 we can use SSH tunnelling.
+EC2 is publically accessable.
+From workbench, Standard TCP/IP over SSH option. give EC2 detail and my sql detail. idea is from EC2 we can connect mysql. may be both mysql and ec2 in same subnet group.
+3 we can set as public while creating rds. then connect using workbench. vpc -rdslaunch wizaard is used in youtube video instead of default.

 ### RDP Multi AZ & Read replica -- must questions in this segment
 2 Types of backups: